Swanndolia/p12-sportsee/backend/README.md

 If you are working with several versions of NodeJS, we recommend you install [nvm](https://github.com/nvm-sh/nvm).
 This tool will allow you to easily manage your NodeJS versions.

+I recommend using vscode as a code editor for this project

 ### 2.2 Launching the project

 - Fork the repository